 The New York Times wrote about Sweden’s transition from “an unlikely ideological lightning rod” resisting lockdown, to having among the lowest COVID-19 rates in Europe.
 Read the article, Vilified Early Over Lax Virus Strategy, Sweden Seems to Have Scourge Controlled

 More Perspectives on the DIS Blog

-DIS faculty shared their viewpoint based on their area of expertise:
+At the beginning of the pandemic, DIS faculty shared their viewpoints based on their area of expertise:

 - Homes with No Social Distancing: Danish Families in Times of Corona, Deivida Vandzinskaite